techidaily/site-win11-tips/source/_posts/correcting-file-access-failures-in-microsoft-office-outlook.md

 ## 1\.
 Install Relevant Apps to Preview Files

  Outlook may fail to preview attachments if the appropriate app for the file format is not installed on your PC.
-For instance, if you don’t have a[PDF reader app on your PC](https://www.makeuseof.com/tag/6-pdf-readers-windows/) , Outlook may display the “this file cannot be previewed because there is no previewer installed for it” error.
+For instance, if you don’t have a [PDF reader app on your PC](https://www.makeuseof.com/tag/6-pdf-readers-windows/) , Outlook may display the “this file cannot be previewed because there is no previewer installed for it” error.

  To avoid this, ensure that the appropriate app or software for the file format is available on your computer.
 After that, Outlook should be able to preview your files without any problems.

 ## 2\.
 Disable Preview Handler in PowerToys

- Using Microsoft PowerToys is an excellent way to[boost your productivity on Windows computers](https://www.makeuseof.com/set-up-windows-pc-maximum-productivity/) .
+ Using Microsoft PowerToys is an excellent way to [boost your productivity on Windows computers](https://www.makeuseof.com/set-up-windows-pc-maximum-productivity/) .
 However, these PowerToys utilities can sometimes interfere with app processes and prevent apps from working properly.

  Several users on the forums reported fixing Outlook’s “this file cannot be previewed” error by disabling the Preview Handler feature.
 You can also give this method a shot.